Maxim-Mazurok/gtao-betting/README.md

 - Seems like the game doesn't actually use suggested chances adjustments.
 For example, for 371 games, the average adjusted odds for evens were 48% but the actual win rate of evens was 65%, see [Podium Frequency Chart - 2](https://docs.google.com/spreadsheets/d/1z27GEyrFVnBBZcCJ-w2QDZS9LKDiZfK2wvD02UxifzE/edit#gid=384889435)
 - It looks like `adjustChancesToFirstHorse` + `getXthFavourite(0)` results in Adjusted Expected Wins to follow Actual Wins.
 But it doesn't work with `getBetKelly`, so maybe I figured out how to calculate odds for the first best horse, but not for the rest.
 Maybe try a strategy that re-allocates chances per group?
   - It seems like who you bet on will affect the winner.
 Need to run actual tests
+    - Ran tests betting on the 3rd fav.
+It did win much, but it did shift odds for the 2nd category (3rd and 4th faves) from the 1st category (1st and 2nd faves).
+When simulating 1st fav strategy on that data - it ends up loosing a lot, unlike when testing on the fav 1st data.

 ## ToDo